WolfZoned/TaterPhysics/README.md

 - Friction
 - Debug tools - Stop/slow step rate - Record and rewind frames

+## About
+This is a 2D Impulse physics engine.
+It uses published algorithms such as GJK and EPA for collision detection, and generates impulse vectors to apply corrective forces for resolving those collisions.
+I created this to learn Java after my previous platform was no longer a good fit.

 ## How to Use
 - Press **R** to reset shapes
 - Drag shapes to move or throw them